 Type #2 – The Underperforming Organization

 The organization is performing poorly, or it may have peaked and could start to decline without a change in direction or strategy.
-Everyone involved — funders, board members, and key staff — may think the organization has lost its mojo and is in serious need of revitalization.
+Everyone involved — funders, board members, and key staff — may believe the organization has lost its mojo and is in serious need of revitalization.

 Challenge